alex-yates-redgate/data_masker_labs/README.md

 ## LAB 1 - Build and run your first masking set
 1. Execute the script DropAndCreateDmDatabase.sql on your SQL Server instance.
 This will drop and recreate a sample databas called DMDatabase. ***(WARNING: If you already have a database called DMDatabase, this script will drop your existing database!
 If you value that database, use a different SQL Server instance to run these labs!)*** Examine the data in the DM_CUSTOMER and DM_CUSTOMER_NOTES tables.
 Consider which data is sensitive and which columns to mask.
  This script is rerunnable, so you can run it as frequently as you like to
-2. Open Data MAsker for SQL Server and create a new Masking Set.
+2. Open Data Masker for SQL Server and create a new Masking Set.
-3. Connect to SQL Server, and the dbo.DMDatabase database.
+3. Connect to SQL Server, and the DMDatabase database.
 4. Go to the "Tables" tab.
 Expand the DM_CUSTOMER and DM_CUSTOMER_NOTES tables.
 Set appropriate Sensitivity labels for each column in each of the two tables.
 5. Select all the sensitive columns in the DM_CUSTOMER table (SHIFT or CONTROL + left-click), select Add Rule / Susbstitution.
 6. For each column, select an appropriate data set.
 Remember that for address data you can use a correlated data set.